jkomoros/card-web/README.md

 ### Restoring a back up

+Every so often it makes sense to reset the dev database with the most recent prod backup.

+Do that with `gulp reset-dev`.

+That does some combination of the following:

 Run `gcloud config set project dev-complexity-compendium` (if running in devmode)

 Run `gcloud beta firestore import gs://complexity-compendium-backup/[EXPORT_PREFIX]/` where EXPORT-PREFIX is the name of the folder you want to import.